The Phantom Stockman: Shooting

 My experience with actors was limited.
 Chips on the other hand had by now made quite a number of films and he was an impeccable technical actor....
 There were people in the picture of course who had never made a picture before.
 There weren’t the opportunities here for them to do so.
 He helped them a good deal by walking through scenes with them on his own and getting things sorted out, timing their dialogue and so on.
 The other thing was that we were working in actual locations.
 We decided right from the beginning we would never, ever build sets.
 We were working to a large extent in situations that were fairly genuine.
 The Aboriginal involvement, the themes were genuine themes.
 I suppose, given my documentary background and the fact that you are on actual locations and in many cases using actual people, it was inevitable that that would come through.

 The painter Albert Namatjira appeared as himself in the film.
 Lee Robinson had previously made a documentary about Namitjira called Namatjira the Painter.
 This arguably made him the first Australian painter to cameo in an Australian feature.

+Robinson says that George Heath did not get along with Chips Rafferty or Robinson.